 5. The Culinary School of Fort Worth

 If you live in the greater Dallas – Fort Worth area, you are spoiled when it comes to culinary school options.
-The Culinary School of Fort Worth .
-85% of your educational is spent in the kitchen at the Culinary School, giving you the professional background to be a success in the kitchen.
-By the time you graduate from the Culinary School, you will have accrued more than two months of real-world kitchen experience through their externship program.
+At The Culinary School of Fort Worth, 85% of your educational experience is spent in the kitchen, giving you the professional background to be successful in the culinary industry.
+By the time you graduate from The Culinary School of Fort Worth, you will have accrued more than two months of real-world kitchen experience through their externship program.

 Program Length: 9 months